 During 8-10 weeks of full-time research, you’ll be exposed to high-quality science, have a chance to increase your scientific knowledge and research skills, and interact with world-class investigators in a rich training environment.
-You can gain insight into a career as a medical scientist, and determine if you would like to continue your research training in a year-long program.
+You can gain insight into a career as a medical scientist, and determine if you would like to continue your research training in a yearlong program.

-Deadline is February 15
+Deadline: February 15

 St. Jude’s Children’s Research Hospital

-The Pediatric Oncology Education (POE) program at St. Jude Children’s Research Hospital is funded by the National Institutes of Health/National Cancer Institute.
+The Pediatric Oncology Education (POE) Program at St. Jude Children’s Research Hospital is funded by the National Institutes of Health/National Cancer Institute.
 The POE program offers a unique opportunity for students preparing for careers in the biomedical sciences, medicine, nursing, pharmacy, psychology, or public health to gain biomedical and oncology research experience.
 The POE program provides a short-term training experience (internship) in either laboratory research or clinical research.

-Deadline is February 1
+Deadline: February 1

 MD Anderson Summer Experience

-Deadline is February 28
+Deadline: February 28

 Medical Student Training in Aging Research (MSTAR) Program

-Deadline is January 31
+Deadline: January 31

 Society for Pediatric Research and Academic Pediatric Societies